OUR MULTI-SWIN METHOD TRAINS A COMPLETE HITTER

 EXTENDED CONTACT ZONE SWING MECHANICS

-- Back arm inserted inside your Laser Strap power hitting aid.
+- Back arm inserted inside your Laser Power Swing Trainer power hitting aid.

 - Follow your natural swing path, with an extended and low contact zone whip the bat with a higher top-hand release follow through.